addyosmani/backbone-mobile-search/README.md

 $.mobile.changePage( url , { transition: effect}, reverse, changeHash );
 </pre>

-In the above sample, <code>url</code> can refer to a URL or a hash, effect is simply the transition effect to animate the page in with and the final two parameters decide the direction for the transition (reverse) and whether or not the hash in the address bar should be updated (changeHash).
+In the above sample, <code>url</code> can refer to a URL or a hash identifier to navigate to, <code>effect</code> is simply the transition effect to animate the page in with and the final two parameters decide the direction for the transition (<code>reverse</code>) and whether or not the hash in the address bar should be updated (<code>changeHash</code>).
 With respect to the latter, I typically set this to false to avoid managing two sources for hash updates, but feel free to set this to true if you're comfortable doing so.

 **Using External Teplates**